Skip to main content

 How Do SHBG Variations Alter Free Testosterone?

 The amount of testosterone that is biologically active is the unbound, or “free,” fraction.
-Your genetic makeup can create a scenario where total testosterone levels are robust, but is low due to high SHBG concentrations.
+Your genetic makeup can create a scenario where total testosterone levels are robust, but free testosterone is low due to high SHBG concentrations.
 Polymorphisms in the SHBG gene are a significant contributor to the wide interindividual variation seen in SHBG levels.

 For instance, certain variations, like the (TAAAA)n-repeat polymorphism in the gene’s promoter region, are associated with significantly higher circulating SHBG levels.
 Individuals with these variations may find that a standard TRT dose is less effective because a larger portion of the administered testosterone becomes bound by SHBG, never reaching the target tissues.
 This can necessitate adjustments in dosing frequency or amount to ensure that free testosterone reaches a therapeutic level.